 Example 1

 The most obvious risk is smart contract risk.
-This means that some smart contract(s) within the yield farming strategy are not properly audited, misbehave, or break, leading to the loss of funds via burning (funds are stuck at an address) or an exploit.
+This means that some smart contract(s) within the yield farming strategy may not be properly audited, or can misbehave or break, leading to the loss of funds via burning (funds being stuck at an address) or an exploit.

 Example 2